GoogleChrome/web.dev/src/site/content/en/blog/lcp-lazy-loading/index.md

 [Digging deeper](https://gist.github.com/rviscomi/44d80c1a0f4dec9cbafb37347c770278#file-lazy-loading-crux-lcp-sql)
 into HTTP Archive, we can compare how pages with and without native image lazy loading perform with the [Largest Contentful Paint](https://web.dev/lcp/) (LCP) metric.
-The LCP data comes from real user experiences from the Chrome UX Report (CrUX) as opposed to synthetic testing in the lab.
+The LCP data comes from real-user experiences from the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report) (CrUX) as opposed to synthetic testing in the lab.
 The chart below uses a box-and-whisker plot to visualize the distributions of each pages' 75th percentile LCP: the lines represent the 10th and 90th percentiles and the boxes represent the 25th and 75th percentiles.